juniormartinxo/route-master/README.md

 - Demonstrate mastery of advanced algorithms and data structures to solve complex optimization problems.
 - Show proficiency in Meteor.js 3, MongoDB, Node.js, and React, with an emphasis on high-quality code and fast delivery.
 - Exhibit skills in integrating with external APIs (such as maps and traffic) and using AI tools for productivity.
-- Highlight the ability to handle performance, scalability, and code maintenance, aligning with Quave’s values.
+- Highlight the ability to handle performance, scalability, and code maintenance.

 #### Main Features
 1. **Delivery Point Registration**: Users can add multiple delivery addresses with information such as priority (urgent or normal) and delivery time windows.